Organize your WordPress Media Library

 Any folder that you create via the plugin will also show up when you browse your server via FTP.
 And vice versa, you can also create folders via FTP that show up in Media Library Folders Pro:

-To do that, use your FTP program like normal.
+To bulk upload files via FTP, use your FTP program like normal.
 Then, you can either check for new folders that you added via FTP by clicking on Check for New Folders.
 Or, you can sync the contents of a specific folder with your server by clicking the Sync button:

-If you’re using FTP to upload files, we also recommend the Add From Server plugin as a good option to register those files with your media library.
+If you need to upload more files than that, we recommend the free Add From Server plugin as a good option to bulk register those files with your media library.

 How to Organize WordPress Media Library With Categories